 We build our project schedule during the winter.
 Check in around February for the completed schedule and the opportunity to register.
 If you are a volunteer who receives emails, check your inbox around that time.
 If you are a member, we will send you our complete project schedule and registration links a week before we send out to the general public.

 Yes.
-Stop by our Boulder or Fort Collins offices for official WRV merchandise.
+Our WRV merchandise is available on-line or you can stop by our Boulder or Fort Collins offices for official WRV merchandise, please call ahead to make an appointment.
 We also try to bring merchandise to all social events, and some project events.